-Juicy pork tenderloin stuffed with a light apple, fennel, and arugula slaw and served with a healthy Irish whiskey sauce made with yogurt.
-There is everything here to love about this delicious Healthy Apple Fennel Stuffed Pork with Irish Whiskey Sauce dinner.
+Juicy pork tenderloin stuffed with a light apple, fennel, and arugula slaw and served with a light Irish whiskey sauce made with yogurt.
+There is everything here to love about this delicious Apple Fennel Stuffed Pork with Irish Whiskey Sauce dinner.

 St. Patrick’s Day is next Tuesday!
 And I promised you with my Swiss Chard Potatoes Colcannon that I would have another recipe for you, so here it is.
 I don’t know if they make anything like this in Ireland, but I used Irish booze.
 So it’s related. …and the stuffing is green, so there we are.